SAI CatchLife Director Rick Schupbach

-Rick Schupbach has been one of the most inspirational and influential voices in Iowa and across the nation for the last three decades when it comes to education on physical activity, health, and wellness.
+Rick Schupbach has been CatchLife director since its inception in 2016.
+Prior to leading SAI's CatchLife program, Rick was one of the most inspirational and influential voices in Iowa and across the nation for the last three decades when it comes to education on physical activity, health, and wellness.
 For much of his career, he was a teacher and coach at Grundy Center, where he earned state and national acclaim for his vision and implementation of key initiatives such as directing America’s first Elementary PE4life Academy.
 He has presented featured lessons at the National PE Day in Washington, D.C., provided testimony on Prevention and Wellness Initiatives before the Federal Senate Committee on Appropriations, and was a featured presenter multiple times at the National PE Conference.
 Rick was also one of six physical education teachers from across the nation to be featured in a video to help train college students titled “Exemplary Teachers in Action” and was the lead teaching practitioner at the 2010 Global Forum for Physical Education Pedagogy Conference.

 Rick is the ideal person to lead this SAI initiative, designed to call attention to and help improve the overall physical, emotional, social, and mental health and wellness of those school administrators who choose to participate.
-He says it best when asked about his own personal philosophy, “Life is about relationships and if we can invest in and build healthy, positive relationships, life will become richer and more rewarding and fulfilling.
-To become whole as a person, we must be a part of something bigger than ourselves.”
+He says it best when asked about his own personal philosophy, “Life is about relationships and if we can invest in and build healthy, positive relationships, life will become richer and more rewarding and fulfilling.”